Call option valuation: Black-Scholes vs. Monte Carlo

 Option attributes

-For our exercise, we'll be valuing a European call option, a type of option that can only be exercised at its expiration date (as opposed to American options, which can be exercised at any point before expiration).
-Our focus will be on a call option, which means the holder has the right to purchase the underlying asset at a set price, known as the strike price, when the option expires.
+For our exercise, we'll be valuing European call and put options.
+European options can only be exercised at their expiration date, unlike American options, which can be exercised at any point before expiration.
+A call option gives the holder the right to purchase the underlying asset at a set price (the strike price) when the option expires, while a put option grants the right to sell the asset at the strike price upon expiration.

-Here are the attributes of the option we'll be working with:
+Here are the attributes of the options we'll be working with:

-- Current price (\( S_{0} \)) - The asset's current market price, which we'll set at EUR 100.
-This price serves as the starting point for evaluating how the option's value might change.
+• Current price (\( S_{0} \)) - The asset's current market price, which we'll set at EUR 100.
+This price serves as the starting point for evaluating how the options' values might change.

-- Strike price (\( X \)) - The price at which the holder of the option can buy the asset when the option expires.
-We'll use a strike price of EUR 100, meaning the option will be "at the money" if the asset's price doesn't change over the year.
+• Strike price (\( X \)) - The price at which the holder of the option can buy (call) or sell (put) the asset when the option expires.
+We'll use a strike price of EUR 100, meaning both options will be "at the money" if the asset's price remains unchanged over the year.

-- Time to expiration (\( T \)) - This is the duration until the option expires, which we'll set to 1 year.
+• Time to expiration (\( T \)) - This is the duration until the options expire, which we'll set to 1 year.
 Options with longer times to expiration generally have higher value, as there is more time for the asset price to change.

-- Risk-free interest rate (\( r \)) - This is the theoretical rate of return on a completely risk-free investment, such as government bonds.
-For this exercise, we'll assume a 5% risk-free interest rate, reflecting a stable and low-risk environment.
+• Risk-free interest rate (\( r \)) - This is the theoretical rate of return on a completely risk-free investment, such as government bonds.
+For this exercise, we'll assume a 5% risk-free interest rate.

-- Volatility of the stock (\( \sigma \)) - This measures the asset's price fluctuations over time.
+• Volatility of the stock (\( \sigma \)) - This measures the asset's price fluctuations over time.
 In this case, we'll use a volatility of 0.2, or 20%.
-Higher volatility means a greater chance for the asset price to swing, which affects the option's potential value.
+Higher volatility means a greater chance for the asset price to swing, which affects the options' potential values.

-With these attributes defined, we'll now proceed to valuing the option.
-In the next section, we'll explore how to calculate the option's price using the Black-Scholes formula, a widely used model in finance for evaluating options.
+With these attributes defined, we'll now proceed to valuing the options.
+In the next section, we'll explore how to calculate their prices using the Black-Scholes formula, a widely used model in finance for evaluating options.

 Black-Scholes formula

-Our first approach to valuing the call option is to use the Black-Scholes formula, a closed-form solution that gives us a theoretical price for European options.
+Our first approach to valuing options is to use the Black-Scholes formula, a closed-form solution that provides a theoretical price for European call and put options.
 This formula, introduced by Fischer Black and Myron Scholes in the early 1970s, is widely used in finance due to its simplicity and effectiveness.
-It allows us to calculate the price of a call option based on five inputs: the current price of the asset, the strike price, the risk-free interest rate, the time to expiration, and the asset's volatility.
+It calculates the price of an option based on five inputs: the current price of the asset, the strike price, the risk-free interest rate, the time to expiration, and the asset's volatility.

-The Black-Scholes formula for the price of a European call option is given by:
+The Black-Scholes formulas for the prices of European call and put options are:

 \( \mathcal{N}(d1) \) and \( \mathcal{N}(d2) \) represent the cumulative distribution function values for a standard normal distribution at \( d1 \) and \( d2 \).
-The logic behind the formula is that it combines the expected payoff from exercising the option with adjustments for time value and risk.
-The factors \( \mathcal{N}(d1) \) and \( \mathcal{N}(d2) \) capture the probabilities that the option will expire "in the money" (profitable) and reflect how much the option's price should account for this uncertainty.
+The formula captures the probabilities of the option expiring "in the money" and adjusts the price for time value and risk.

-The Python code below calculates the call option price using the Black-Scholes formula:
+The Python code below calculates both call and put option prices using the Black-Scholes formula:

 import numpy as np